Sunday, April 14, 2024

 My chosen profession requires working six days a week beginning in January through at least the end of March, and this will be the 26th year I've spent most Saturdays in the early months of the year toiling away.
 Our oldest son Doug is in his junior year of high school, and baseball practice has begun in earnest, with scrimmages starting later this week.
 My work schedule and Doug's baseball schedule conspired against us traveling to the recent Philly Show last weekend, so I decided to have a baseball card show of my own.

-I was the winning bidder on this Simmons card and the card of fellow Hall of Famer Charlie Gehringer, in auctions from seller 01sham from Jupiter, Florida.
+I was the winning bidder on this Simmons card and the card of fellow Hall of Famer Charlie Gehringer (#77), in auctions from seller 01sham from Jupiter, Florida.
 I was the winning and only bidder on both cards, with both having reasonable opening bids.
-Given I was the lack of activity on both auctions, an occurrence that's happening a lot more lately, I'm starting to think the pandemic-era boom in vintage baseball cards and set building has finally waned.
+Given the lack of activity on both auctions, an occurrence that's happening a lot more lately, I'm starting to think the pandemic-era boom in vintage baseball cards and set building has finally waned.
 That's great news for me, as I don't plan to stop collecting, and the remaining 14 cards needed for my Diamond Stars set are all fairly pricey.

 Variations Available